ugate/releasebot/README.md

   rollbackStrategy : 'queue',
   // Number of milliseconds that an asynchronous rollback action will wait for completion before throwing an error rollbackAsyncTimeout : 60000,
+  // Number of milliseconds that an asynchronous step will wait for completion before throwing an error asyncTimeout : 60000,
   // Tasks names that will be skipped when releasebot performs commits for package version bumps, publish branch changes, etc. Default: http://docs.travis-ci.com/user/how-to-skip-a-build/ releaseSkipTasks : [ 'ci' ],
   // The optional npm publish tag